 Instructions

 - Add the minced garlic and grated ginger and cook for about 1 minute.
 Then add 3-4 tablespoons (depending on preferred spice level) of red curry paste and mix into the onions.
 Cook for about 1 minute.
+Lower the heat if needed to prevent things from burning.

-- Then add the cubed butternut squash, tomatoes, coconut milk, tamari, salt, and mix together.
-Bring to a gentle boil, then lower the heat to a simmer.
+- Then add the cubed butternut squash, tomatoes, coconut milk, tamari, and salt, and mix together.
+Bring to a gentle boil, then lower the heat to a gentle simmer.
 Cook covered for 20-25 minutes or until the squash is soft, stirring occasionally.

 - Blend half of the curry to make it creamy; use an immersion blender, a regular blender, or mash some of the pieces of squash with a spoon against the side of the pot.